About

 Why this major project?

 Ben Reist, my reformed theology professor, said, “If a little Buddha rubs off on Jesus, and a little Jesus rubs off on Buddha, so much the better for both of them.”
-As an eclectic universalist, I firmly believe the cross pollination of religions brings us a higher understanding of truth.
-The liberal reformed tradition welcomed my background as a Radha-Krishna devotee as an asset for my Christian ministry, and I saw my Christian ministry as a Western version of my Radha-Krishna devotion.
+As an eclectic universalist, I firmly believe the cross pollination of religions brings a higher understanding of truth.
+The liberal Reformed tradition welcomed my background as a Radha-Krishna devotee as an asset for Christian ministry, and I saw Christian ministry as a Western version of Radha-Krishna devotion.

 We live in a relativistic, pluralistic world open to truth in all forms.
-Our unique opportunity at this time allows us to take the best teachings and practices of all paths and integrate them into a multifaceted whole, which gives a more complete picture of Truth than any one path alone could.
+Our unique opportunity at this time allows us to take the best teachings and practices of all paths and integrate them into a multifaceted whole that gives a more complete picture of Truth than any one path alone could.

-I happen to find the eternal association of Radha-Krishna in their spiritual realm of Braj to be the most attractive vision for eternity.
-Yet, I feel a need to update it, give it a new look, and adjust for life in the West.
-In this way, I present a nonsectarian version of Radha-Krishna devotion, which I feel pleases my grand-guru, the nineteenth-century visionary, Bhaktivinode Thakur.
+I find the eternal association of Radha-Krishna in their spiritual realm of Braj to be the most attractive vision for eternity.
+Yet, I feel a need to update it for life in the West.
+I present a nonsectarian version of Radha-Krishna devotion, which I feel pleases my grand-teacher, the nineteenth-century visionary, Bhaktivinode Thakur.

 – Steve Bohlert